 Why are all those little bubbles in sparkling wine so expensive and how do they get there?
 Vincarta has the answers.
 Cheers!

 Do wines with screw caps age as well as wine with corks?
 Discover what the difference between these two bottling methods means for a wine’s complexity.

 When you think of vineyards, where does your mind naturally wander?
-Piedmont and Burgundy are two obvious candidates or perhaps the Napa Valley.
-But what about Finland or floating vineyards in Thailand?
+Piedmont and Burgundy are two obvious candidates, or perhaps the Napa Valley.
+But what about nuclear power plants in Finland or floating vineyards in Thailand?

 Quintarelli should be on any wine buff’s bucket list.
 It is one of the best wineries in the world and the best in the Valpolicella wine region.
 Giuseppe Quintarelli is the godfather, if not the parent, of Amarone.

-Oak has a bad rep, especially in white wine.
+Oak has a bad reputation, especially when it comes to white wine.
 But what is the real influence of oak on wine?
 We explore the history and role of oak in winemaking.